canonical/cloud-init/doc/rtd/topics/configuration.rst

 Once an instance has been initialized, the user data may not be edited.
 It is sourced directly from the cloud, so even if you find a local file that contains user data, it will likely be overwritten next boot.

-To modify the run frequency of a particular cloud-init module, :ref:`cloud-init single<cli_single>` may be used.
-This can be used to disable a module you no longer with to run.

 Distro Providers
 ----------------